Bio

 Anette is Associate Director of the MFA Textiles Program and Assistant Professor of Fashion Systems and Materiality at Parsons School of Design.
 Prior appointments include the School Associate Dean for First Year, the interdisciplinary year of study completed by every undergraduate student at Parsons.

-Upcoming exhibitions include Folded Infinity at the Museum of Mathematics in New York, NY.
-Past exhibitions include Material Reasoning at the Center for Craft in Asheville, NC, which highlighted recipients of the Center’s Materials-Based Research Grant.
+Upcoming exhibitions include Infinite Forms: Facets, Fabric, and Fiber at the Museum of Mathematics in New York, NY.
+Selected accomplishments include a recent artist residency at the Center of Contemporary Printmaking in Norwalk, CT, and the exhibition "Material Reasoning" at the Center for Craft in Asheville, NC, which highlighted recipients of the Center’s Materials-Based Research Grant.
+Anette has had her writing and artwork featured in national periodicals, including the Surface Design Journal and the upcoming Fiber Art Now's issue "Paper Made II".
 She has been reviewed online by Hyperallergic, and in print by the Boston Globe.
-Anette attended the School of Visual Arts for her MFA and received a BFA from the Massachusetts College of Art.

 ARTIST STATEMENT